Psi505/Rar-Zip-Pass-Cracker/README.md

-This is a very simple batch script that will help you to crack rar/7z/zip passwords.

-All what you have to do is just double click the file and follow the steps.

-You need wordlist or dictionary for the program, so I added two wordlists, but you may need better ones.
-Try the ones in "wordlists/__links__.txt"

-* The speed of this program depends on the hardware, but if you are planning to crack complex passwords then this is not the appropriate tool for you.
+# Password Cracking Proof of Concept

-* This program is proof of concept of simple bruteforce attack on password protected archives.
+This batch script is a proof of concept for a simple bruteforce attack on password-protected archives (rar/7z/zip).
+It is intended for educational purposes only and should not be used for any malicious activities.

+## Usage

+1. Double-click `Rar Pass Cracker.bat` to execute the program.
+2. Follow the on-screen instructions.

+**Notes:**
+- Ensure you have the necessary wordlist or dictionary for the program.
+- The speed of the program depends on hardware, and it may not be suitable for complex passwords.

+## Wordlists

+Included in the "wordlists" directory are two sample wordlists.
+For better results, consider using more comprehensive wordlists available online.
+Be sure to respect the licensing terms of any wordlists you use.